 Dan-Air had based aircraft at Berlin Tegal airport from 1970 until the take-over.
 Several German tour operators chartered their aircraft for the blossoming West Berlin market.
 German cabin crew were recruited as well as English flight deck crew.
 The West German tour operators were more demanding of Dan-Air than their UK counterparts, insisting on an increased seat pitch.
 An engineer said:

 'They wanted the Boeing 727 to carry a maximum of 141 passengers, which was only eighteen more than the standard layout for the type.
 Germans were used to paying more for their holidays so Dan-Air were happy to oblige.
-Other UK airlines began to muscle in with Laker and Britannia being the main competition. we were by far the most popular UK airline in Berlin - fact.
+Other UK airlines began to muscle in with Laker and Britannia being the main competition. we were by far the most popular UK airline in Berlin - in fact.
 Neckemann was the Thomsons of Germany and they used us all the time.
 They had high standards.
 We had to install extra fuel tanks on the 727 to enable them to fly from Berlin to Tenerife, which was about five and a half hours flying time.'

 Dan-Air would became the largest UK operator out of Tegal and the third largest of all airlines using the airport.